 The National Guard Militia Museum of New Jersey offers internships in both its collection management and oral history programs.
 This is an unpaid Internship program.
-Internships are available to qualified undergraduate and graduate students who are required to work 112 hours (approximately 8 hours per week) at the museum headquarters in Sea Girt.
+Internships are available to qualified undergraduate and graduate students who are required to work for credit, as well as to non-credit volunteer interns, looking to expand their portfolios.
 An intensive work and education experience, critical analysis and good writing skills are essential.

 Collection Management Internship